dante stella stories photographs technical guestbook

 Ergonomics.
 This is where you learn to love or hate it.
 The GA645's feminine curves feels great in your hand, and the shutter button falls right under your index finder (much as it does with an F4s or an F3 with MD-4.
 The bummer is that the mode selector is right next to the eyepiece.
 But if that's the worst of your problems... the control wheel falls naturally under your right thumb.

 Bottom-Line.
-This is a painless way to shoot medium-format and for $550-700 used (60mm version) you can't go wrong.
-Fuji just discontinued it, so buy it before someone figures out how good it is and makes it a cult item.
+This is a painless way to shoot medium-format and for $450-600 used (60mm version) you can't go wrong.
+Fuji just discontinued this whole series, so buy it before someone figures out how good it is and makes it a cult item.

 DAST